Shivamt2107/Shivamt2107/README.md

 ## :sassy_man:  About me
  I'm a passionate 🎓 learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.Some technologies that i enjoy working with includes React js, Node js , javascript and typescript✨.
+I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.
+Some technologies that I enjoy working with include React js, Node js, javascript, and typescript✨.
 <br/>